 Media pack: Adrian Johnson.

-Adrian Johnson – what he does and could do for you, soon!
+Adrian Johnson – what he does and can do for you, soon!

 You can see him in action by clicking the links, below, then, imagine him at work at your school, college, conference, festival or residency with you, because he is available, to do a great job, with words, energy and enthusiasm.
 Just call: m.
 07929291589.